What is a day?

 When should you book?

-We recommend booking your session 3 months in advance, especially for
+We recommend booking your session 3 to 5 months in advance, especially for

 a longer session, but feel free to call us because there are always